IRTF-HRPC/draft-association/draft-association.md

-    Does protocol development sufficiently consider usable and accessible formats and technologies appropriate for persons with different kinds of disabilities?
+    Does protocol development sufficiently consider usable and accessible formats and technologies appropriate for persons with different kinds of abilities?

 The W3C has done significant work to ensure that the Web is accessible to people with diverse physical abilities {{W3C}}.
 The implementation of these accessibility standards for instance help people who have issues with seeing or rendering images to understand what the image actually contains.
 Making the web more accessible for people with diverse physical abilities enables them to excercise their right to online assembly and association.
+While there are accessibility standards implemented for the web, this is less the case for the Internet.

 The IETF uses English as its primary working language, both in its documentation and in its communication.
 This is also the case for reference implementations.
-Whereas it is estimated that roughly 20% of the Earth’s population speaks English, whereas only 360 million speak English as their first language. {{RFC2277}} describes that ‘"Internationalization is for humans.
+It is estimated that roughly 20% of the Earth’s population speaks English, whereas only 360 million speak English as their first language. {{RFC2277}} describes that ‘"Internationalization is for humans.
 This means that protocols are not subject to internationalization; text strings are.", this implies that protocol developers, as well as people that work with protocols, are not people, or that protocol developers are all in command of the English language.
 This means that it is significantly easier for people who have a command of the English language to become a protocol developer - and it might lead to the development of separate protocols that are developed within large language communities that are not using the English language or the Latin script.
 This makes it harder for people who seek to shape their own space of association and assembly on the Internet to do so.
 And is thus driving these communities into, often proprietary and non-interoperable services such as Facebook.

 When Ramsey Nasser developed the Arabic programming language قلب (transliterated Qalb, Qlb and Alb) {{Nasser}} he called it ‘engineering performance art’ instead of engineering, because he knew that his language would not work.
 In part this is because all modern programming tools are based on the ASCII character set, which encodes Latin Characters and was originally based on the English Language.
 This highlights cultural biases of computer science and engineering.
 Despite long significant efforts, it is still largely impossible to register an email address in a language such as Devanagari, Arabic, or Chinese.
 Even if it is possible - it is to be expected that there will be a significant failure rate in sending and receiving emails with other services.
 This makes it harder for people who do not speak English and/or don’t use the written Latin script to exercise their freedom of association and assembly.